Funding AI for Good: A Call for Meaningful Engagement: Discussion

 \subsection{Calling for Meaningful Engagement: Recommendations for the Funding Design Process}

-Beyond the design of individual funding calls, we offer recommendations for funders on the \textit{design process} of funding programs.
+Beyond the design of individual funding calls, we offer recommendations for funders and the HCI community on the \textit{design process} of funding programs.
 The design process of grantmaking is influenced by funders' connections to other stakeholders~\cite{saha_commissioning_2022}.
-From our dataset, we observed that private tech companies were not only the providers of AI products, resources, and training support, but also AI4SG funders themselves.
-Through investment in AI4SG, private tech companies could not only expand their market influence~\cite{henriksen_googles_2022, lukacz_imaginaries_2024, nost_earth_2022} but also influence other funders' beliefs about AI's potential and their funding priorities.
-At the same time, the influence of communities on funding documents remains scant (c.f. ~\cite{saha_commissioning_2022}).
-To reorient AI4SG towards a more \textit{balanced} approach, we see the need for funders to engage with intended communities and the HCI community.
+From our dataset, we observed that private tech companies were not only providers of AI products, resources, and training support, but also funders themselves.
+Through investment in AI4SG, private tech companies not only expand their market influence~\cite{henriksen_googles_2022, lukacz_imaginaries_2024, nost_earth_2022} but also influence other funders' beliefs about AI's potential and their funding priorities.
+At the same time, the influence of communities on funding documents remains scant (c.f.~\cite{saha_commissioning_2022}).
+To reorient AI4SG towards a more \textit{balanced} approach, we see the need for funders to engage with intended communities and the HCI community (Section~\ref{sec:discussions_5-3-1}).
+We further outline implications for HCI researchers and practitioners to support the AI4SG funding design process in Section~\ref{sec:discussions_5-3-2}.